julien-sobczak/the-notewriter/website/docs/reference/internals.md

     $ nt add
     ```

-    Check the staging area is not empty:
+    Check that the staging area is not empty:

     ```shell
     $ cat .nt/index